It may feel quiet on the food front right now, but Harlem is preparing for a steady stream of restaurant openings this year.

 Harlem vegan pioneer Uptown Veg, around since 1994, is opening a new uptown location at 349 Lenox Avenue between W 127th and W 128th Streets.

-Panda Restaurant and Lounge is coming to the 5,000-square-foot space at 2331 12th Avenue and 133rd Street last occupied by rum hall Solomon & Kuff.
+New Chinese restaurant Panda is coming to the 5,000-square-foot space at 2331 12th Avenue and 133rd Street last occupied by rum hall Solomon & Kuff.

 Avrilililly's, calling itself "Harlem's newest ice cream spot," will debut later this winter on Amsterdam Avenue between W 138th and W 139th Streets offering gelato, cakes and more.